 Luckily, we had some savings - enough to get us through the immediate time anyway.
 As time went on it played on my mind how much I had relied on my husband and if anything was to happen to "us" how alone and unable I was.

-I am not an impulsive person, in fact, I'm the opposite, a saver, a thinker, organised with things; I knew I needed to make a plan.
-At this point, I was so huge, that sitting down thinking was possibly one of the only things I could do well.
-So with laptop on bump, Paul upstairs putting the washing away, ironing a few shirts in the hope of an interview I decided to change our lives around, currently for us both but, importantly for me too.
+I am not an impulsive person, in fact, I'm the opposite, a saver, a thinker and very organised with things; I knew I needed to make a plan.
+At this point, I was so huge, that sitting down and thinking was probably one of the only things I could do well.
+So with the laptop on the bump and Paul upstairs putting the washing away and ironing a few shirts in the hope of an interview, I decided to change our lives around, currently for us both but, importantly for me too.

-I'd got good(ish) grades at school - but that was years ago now, I had been working but now part time.
-I had IT skills but it was mostly self-learnt, I had bookkeeping and account skills learnt from my job but no qualifications to back them up.
+I'd got good(ish) grades at school - but that was years ago now, I had been working but only part-time.
+I had IT skills but it was mostly self-learnt, I had bookkeeping and accounting skills learnt from my job but no qualifications to back them up.
 I searched the internet and found Oxbridge - an array of distance learning courses that could provide me with the qualifications I needed.

-Suddenly all of the bad luck and feelings of been down and not knowing what to do had turned, we were back in the controlling seat!
+Suddenly all of the bad luck and feelings of being down and not knowing what to do had turned - we were back in the controlling seat!
 I admit Paul was less enthusiastic than me but I knew he was getting depressed by not having a purpose.
 When the courses arrived we sat down and had a look at them together, Paul's attitude had changed slightly and he seemed more interested, at last, I saw a flicker of the old him back!

 Paul went to the interview in one of his pre-ironed shirts, and got the job a few days later ... he was delighted ... relieved and so was I!
 He said that the interviewer was really impressed with his CV and experience and his willingness to learn outside the scope of employment.

-I resumed the course and soon completed my units of study, Unit 6 - Setting up a small business, has been invaluable, I have learnt so much and have been able to put my previous knowledge of this course.
+I resumed the course and soon completed my units of study, Unit 6 - Setting up a small business, has been invaluable, I have learnt so much and have been able to use my previous knowledge in this course.